ltribolet/Balthazar/readme.md

 If not already done you should have PHP installed on your system.

-Be sure as well to have pdo_sqlite activated (in php.ini) and mcrypt.
+Be sure as well to have pdo_sqlite activated and mcrypt (in php.ini).

 You'll need Composer as well : [http://getcomposer.org]